slavenf/sfl-library/doc/small_unordered_flat_set.md

 }
 ```

 `sfl::small_unordered_flat_set` is a associative container similar to [`std::unordered_set`](https://en.cppreference.com/w/cpp/container/unordered_set), but with the different storage model.

-The storage model of `sfl::small_unordered_flat_set` is identical to the storage model of [`sfl::small_vector`](doc/small_vector.md), that is, this container holds statically allocated array of size `N` in the object itself.
-Elements are stored into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
+The storage model of small unordered flat set is identical to the storage model of [`sfl::small_vector`](doc/small_vector.md), that is, small unordered flat set also internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
 The dynamic memory management is used when the number of elements has to be greater than `N`.

-Unlike `std::unordered_set`, the elements of `sfl::small_unordered_flat_set` are stored contiguously in the memory (even when dynamic memory management is used).

 Size `N` is specified at the compile time as a template parameter.
 In case when `N` is equal to zero the container does not hold any statically allocated array and uses only dynamic memory management.

+Unlike `std::unordered_set`, the elements of `sfl::small_unordered_flat_set` are stored contiguously in the memory (even when dynamic memory management is used).

 Iterators to elements are random access iterators and they meet the requirements of [`LegacyRandomAccessIterator`](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).